The Injustice Wound

 A Little Note to Parents👪

-If you observe these character traits in your child, begin to observe your own attitude and beliefs regarding authority.
+If you observe these character traits in your children, begin to observe your own attitude and beliefs regarding authority.
 Could there be, in your personal history, certain needs that could have been unmet at the level of recognition and validation of your choices, actions, or achievements — Causing you to rigidify your beliefs system regarding authority?

 Then see how you could develop more empathy, gentleness, and self-acceptance to reduce the possible rigidity that exists in your beliefs about how people “should” behave.